poulfoged/SentenceCompression/readme.markdown

 It also handles HTML, urls etc. and can even archive good results on really short strings of two or three bytes.

-Most other libraries won't comress text shorter than 100 bytes
+Most other libraries won't compress text shorter than 100 bytes

 These are some compression examples from the original author: